cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 and arguments that apply to the entire tag (by default empty tables).
-The arrays given as the first and second element of the content of the tag 1113 ("Split-Basic-Packed-CBOR") are prepended to the tables for shared items and arguments that apply to the entire tag (by default empty tables).
+The arrays given as the first and second element of the content of the tag 1113 ("Split-Basic-Packed-CBOR") are prepended to the tables for shared items and arguments, respectively, that apply to the entire tag (by default empty tables).
 As discussed in the introduction to this section, references in the supplied new arrays use the new number space (where inherited